 Burleson High School quarterback Jalen Kitna’s had quite the journey.
 As a sophomore, Kitna threw for 1,474 yards and 16 touchdowns for Brophy College Prep in Phoenix, Arizona, where his father was head coach.
 The next year, Jalen followed dad back to Texas, briefly committed to Boston College, and played his junior season at Frisco Reedy HS.

 Once again, the Kitna clan is on the move as dad landed another job.
-Now 6-foot-4 and 200 pounds, Jalen Kitna will lead his dad’s team one last time as a three-star recruit and the No. 27 pro-style quarterback in the country, according to the 247Sports Composite.
+Now 6-foot-4 and 200 pounds, Jalen Kitna is leading his dad’s team one last time as a three-star recruit and the No. 32 pro-style quarterback in the country, according to the 247Sports Composite.

 Despite offers from Arizona, Boston College, Cornell, Georgia Tech, Oregon State, Tennessee, and Yale, as well as interest rising nationally, Kitna announced on Twitter he’d be committing to the University of Florida Gators and head coach Dan Mullen.

 Jalen Kitna Commits to Florida Gators